delta-io/delta/docs/source/delta-storage.md

 #.
 Adjust your Read and Write Capacity Mode.

-   If you are using the default DynamoDB\ScyllaDB table created for you by this `LogStore` implementation, its default RCU and WCU might not be enough for your workloads.
+   If you are using the default DynamoDB table created for you by this `LogStore` implementation, its default RCU and WCU might not be enough for your workloads.
 You can [adjust the provisioned throughput](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/ProvisionedThroughput.html#ProvisionedThroughput.CapacityUnits.Modifying) or [update to On-Demand Mode](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/WorkingWithTables.Basics.html#WorkingWithTables.Basics.UpdateTable).

 #.
 Cleanup old DynamoDB\ScyllaDB entries using Time to Live (TTL).